JackMorris/Python-Utilities/Sorting/SORTING-README.md

 * `data` is an array of the integers to sort.
 * `min_val` and `max_val` are only required for non-comparative algorithms; this is indicated in the specific scripts.
 These indicate the minimum and maximum values in data.

-Each implementation returns an array of all values in data, but sorted in ascending order.
+Each implementation modifies the original list and sorts it into ascending order, returning None.